chhjel/HealthCheck/README.md

 ## Module: Dataflow

 If the Dataflow module is enabled the dataflow tab will become available where custom data can be shown.
+The module can show a filtered list of any data and was made for showing latest imported data per id to quickly verify that incoming data was correct.

 A default implementation `DefaultDataflowService` is provided where custom data streams can be registered.
 Data can be fetched in the ui for each registered stream, optionally filtered on and each property given a hint for how to be displayed.
 Only `Raw` and `HTML` types have any effect when not expanded.